Best Pedalboard Overall (our favorite)

 The Pedaltrain NOVO is made of a lightweight aircraft-grade aluminum.

 Pedaltrain has designed their boards with a lot of weight relief, which is great for those that have to be on the move a lot.
 They use a hollow lightweight aluminum, with a “railed” system that uses vertical railing horizontally on the board with space in between each rail.
+Lots of other companies have imitated this design, though I believe Pedaltrain was the original purveyor.

 LIGHTWEIGHT ALUMINUM VOODOO LAB (GRATED) STYLE